spragouu/PeakTracker/README.md

 This project is available for free under the MIT license, feel free to do whatever you want with the code except blame me if you break something! 😅

-I'd also like the say thanks to the BakkesMod Plugin community for helping me with any questions I had and for their great tutorials that got the ball rolling for me!
+Thank you to the BakkesMod Plugin community for helping me with any questions I had and for their great tutorials that got the ball rolling for me!
+Also thank you to my lovely girlfriend for making the logo!

 **Happy Peaking!**